 The Master's programme starts with four basic modules that will teach you crucial management skills and enable you to identify your own strengths and interests.

-Career development: Identify your own strengths and interests in order to select the optimal career option for yourself.
+• Career development: Recognise your own strengths and interests in order to select the best career option and identify possible development needs.

 30 Credits